exoscale/terms/terms.markdown

 the switching process has been completed, the Supplier shall erase all Exportable Data and Digital Assets generated by the Client or related to the Client directly, except where retention is required under Swiss, European Union or Member State law.
-The Supplier shall confirm the completion of such erasure upon request.
+Supplier shall confirm the completion of such erasure upon request.

 ### 13.7 Termination of the switching process